rafaelgurgel/employee-poll-udacity/README.md

 The code you say its not there is there, maybe you can delete the folder and clone again to be sure.

 I am enclosing screenshots for your reference.
-Check your stuff, the changes are there and were E2E tested, if you access github alone you will see that the package.json includes the required dependencies.
+The changes are there and were E2E tested, if you access github alone you will see that the package.json includes the required dependencies.

-Please, I have very little time, do your job and I will do mine.

 have a nice day